christinaheinze/latent-linear-adjustment-autoencoders/README.md

 ## Installing dependencies

-You need at least Python 3.7.
+You need Python 3.8.
 The dependencies are managed with [``poetry``](https://python-poetry.org/).
 To create a virtual environment and install them using poetry, run:

 ```
 python -m virtualenv env